mdwcrft/mdwcrft.github.io/_posts/2019-03-01-python-basics.md

 ---
 # Sets
 Sets are used to store an unordered collection of unique objects.
 This means they cannot be indexed and will aggregate non-unique objects into one.
+It is also mutable, like a list and unlike a tuple.

 ```python
 my_set = set([1,1,1,2])